Juggalo: Hatchet House and community outreach

 In Buffalo, New York, a group of Juggalos formed the Juggalos outreach program and started cleaning up Buffalo's East Side.
 In addition to the community cleanup, they run Hatchet House.
 The Hatchet House operates a 24/7 helpline referring community members in crises to services and serves as a base of operations for volunteer work and community service programs.

 Juggalos Making A Difference (J.M.A.D.)

 Juggalos in Denver, Colorado founded the charitable organization Juggalos Making A Difference.

 Juggalo gangs

-Although the Juggalo subculture stems from the horrorcore subgenre of the general hip hop music fandom, criminal and gang-related activity has been attributed to self-described 'Juggalos' in recent years, including assaults, drug trafficking, vandalism, burglary, shootings, theft, robbery, and numerous murders.
+Although the Juggalo subculture stems from the horrorcore subgenre of the general hip-hop music fandom, criminal and gang-related activity has been attributed to self-described "Juggalos", including assaults, drug trafficking, vandalism, burglary, shootings, theft, robbery, and numerous murders.

 Interaction between violent and nonviolent Juggalos

 According to a 2011 National Gang Intelligence Center report, the Juggalo subculture is split between violent and nonviolent factions.
 Some members of the Juggalos street gang even look down on non-criminal Juggalos, considering them to be weak, and criminal Juggalo gangs have committed attacks on non-gang-related Juggalos.
 Both Juggalo gang affiliates and nonviolent Juggalos believe in the Juggalo "family."
 However, some nonviolent Juggalos do not believe that any gang-related activity should be associated with the Juggalo lifestyle.